Visiting the Sculpture Garden at the Museum of Sonoma County

-Take a relaxing stroll through sunlight and shade in the fenced sculpture garden next to the Museums of Sonoma County in downtown Santa Rosa.
+Take a relaxing stroll through sunlight and shade in the fenced sculpture garden on the campus of the Museums of Sonoma County in downtown Santa Rosa.
 Here, natural, industrial, and just plain whimsical art "grows" in delightful profusion.

-Created by landscape architect and museum board member Frederic Warnecke, the garden subtly echoes elements of the Sonoma County landscape — grass, bushes, rolling hills, towering redwoods — as a setting for about a dozen large-scale pieces by California artists.
+Created by landscape architect and museum board member Frederic Warnecke, the sculpture garden subtly echoes elements of the Sonoma County landscape — grass, bushes, rolling hills, towering redwoods — as a setting for about a dozen large-scale pieces by California artists.

 From Mario Uribe's steel-and-cactus "Peace Tree" to Bruce Johnson's 16-foot-tall "Sequoia" featuring old-growth redwood, copper, and slate, this is art you can walk around, and through.
 Benches are scattered here and there, for those who want to sit and contemplate.

 Visiting the sculpture garden costs $10 for adults; $7 students/seniors; and children 12 and under are free.
 This fee includes admission to both the history and art museums.
 Laminated maps identifying the pieces in the sculpture garden are available on loan from the front desk of the history museum.

 The sculpture garden is a small artistic oasis in downtown Santa Rosa, which is filled with vibrant life.
-Across the street from the museums you'll find the Santa Rosa Plaza shopping center, and Old Courthouse Square at the corner of Santa Rosa Avenue and Fourth Street is just a few blocks away.
+Across the street from the museums you'll find the Santa Rosa Plaza shopping center, and Courthouse Square at the corner of Santa Rosa Avenue and Fourth Street is just a few blocks away.

 Stroll down Fourth Street, where you'll find shops, galleries, coffee houses, outdoor cafes, and delis.
-Less than a mile away you'll find historic Railroad Square and the landmark Luther Burbank Home & Gardens.
+Less than a mile away (in opposite directions) explore the historic Railroad Square and the landmark Luther Burbank Home & Gardens.